jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

   int* intPtr = &r;
 ```

-All references MUST be initialised.
+All references MUST be initialised to some (address of a) variable.

 ## Pointers and Structures